Our mission is simple: We strive to be the most unadulterated, truthful, and industry knowledgeable travel site in the world.

 So, given that, which month has the warmest temperatures in Budapest, Prague, and Vienna?

-A – You will want to do the Danube on July when you should average 7.9 hours of sunshine per day.
+A – You will want to do the Danube in July when you should average 7.9 hours of sunshine per day.
 That compares to 4.1 in London in July.
 But it strikes us that your smartest move might be to simply move to Los Angeles where you can enjoy 8.9 hours of sunshine per day in July.

-• WHAT IS THE BEST STRATEGY TO USE AIRLINE POINTS – I HAVE OVER 1 MILLION ON UNITED
+- WHAT IS THE BEST STRATEGY TO USE AIRLINE POINTS – I HAVE OVER 1 MILLION ON UNITED

 Q – I have, lovingly supported United Airlines for the past fourteen years in my work which requires frequent cross-country travel.
 I am not a “points geek” and I don’t waste my time using points to fly for business domestically.
 I just gather those points like a squirrel hoarding nuts with the idea that in one year and three months, when I retire, my wife and I can use my current 1.3 million United Miles to enjoy many years of retirement travel abroad.
 I suppose my question is, “If I were a Points Geek – would I be doing anything different – would I use any specific strategy to stay ahead of the game”?
 Enjoy your approach – keep it up.